michael2012z/BitBible/markdown/KJV/files/Ps.md

 2. For they shall soon be cut down like the grass, and wither as the green herb.

-3. Trust in the Lord, and do good; so shalt thou dwell in the land, and verily thou shalt be fed.verily: Heb. in truth, or, stableness
+3. Trust in the Lord, and do good; so shalt thou dwell in the land, and verily thou shalt be fed.

 4. Delight thyself also in the Lord; and he shall give thee the desires of thine heart.

-5. Commit thy way unto the Lord; trust also in him; and he shall bring it to pass.Commit…: Heb.
-Roll thy way upon
+5. Commit thy way unto the Lord; trust also in him; and he shall bring it to pass.

 6. And he shall bring forth thy righteousness as the light, and thy judgment as the noonday.

-7. Rest in the Lord, and wait patiently for him: fret not thyself because of him who prospereth in his way, because of the man who bringeth wicked devices to pass.Rest in: Heb.
-Be silent to
+7. Rest in the Lord, and wait patiently for him: fret not thyself because of him who prospereth in his way, because of the man who bringeth wicked devices to pass.

 8. Cease from anger, and forsake wrath: fret not thyself in any wise to do evil.